azat-co/practicalnode/chapter16/chapter16.md

 }
 ```

-So either copy or type the code of the Lambda function above into a file.
+So either copy or type the code of the Lambda function shown prior into a file.
 Then archive it with ZIP into `db-api.zip`.
 Yes.
-It's a simple archive and that's how we will deploy it, by archiving and uploading this archive file.
+It's a simple archive, and that's how we will deploy it, by archiving and uploading this archive file.
 No Git.
-Funny, right?
+Funny how Lambda packaging is so low tech, right?

-Now, we can create an AWS Lambda function in the cloud from the source code which is now only on your local machines.
-Use your IAM role Arn from the IAM step.
-The code for the function will come from a zip file.
-The handle is the name of the method in `index.js` for AWS to import and invoke.
-The `--zip-file fileb://db-api.zip` means upload the function from this file named `db-api.zip` which is in the same folder as this command `create-function`.
+Now, we can create an AWS Lambda function in the cloud from the source code, which is now only on your local machines.
+We will use the `create-function` command.

-Memory size and timeout are optional.
-By default, they are 128 and 3 correspondingly.
-You can see that the Node version is 6.1.
-Another important thing to notice and to know about is the function name itself which is `db-api`.
-We'll use this name a lot for connecting this function to API Gateway later in this chapter.

 ```
 aws lambda create-function --function-name db-api \